 Janae Weinhold’s Biographical Information

 Janae Weinhold has her doctorate in Developmental Psychology from the Union Institute, is a Licensed Professional Counselor in private practice, and a clinical specialist in attachment and developmental trauma.
 For fourteen years, she also served as Adjunct Faculty in the Counseling and Human Services Program at CU-Colorado Springs where she taught advanced clinical courses in Developmental Process Work.
 She served for six months as the Mental Health Coordinator for the Child Care Response Project in Colorado Springs and has been providing mental health training for early childhood and childcare professionals since 1997.
-Since 1994 she has been conducting ongoing training in practical psychology, and providing social and psychological consultation services for ROZRADA, a sister NGO located in Kiev, Ukraine.
+Since 1994 she has been conducting ongoing training in practical psychology, and providing social and psychological consultation services for Ukrainian psychotherapists through partnerships with organizations in Kiev, Ukraine.

-Janae co-directs CPDC and the Colorado Institute for Conflict Resolution & Creative Leadership in Colorado Springs, CO.
-At CPDC she provides professional supervision and consultation to mental health practitioners, leads seminars in Healing Developmental Trauma and co-leads CPDC’s Trauma-Informed Care Certificate Trainings, and the Developmental Process Work Certificate Training.
-She also presents at conferences on Developmental Trauma: The Game Changer in the Mental Health Profession.
-The clinical and theoretical model that she and Barry created identifies the Disorganized Attachment Style and its associated developmental shock, trauma and stress as a major cause of mental and physical illness, relationship conflicts and human suffering.
+Janae co-directs CPDC and the Colorado Institute for Conflict Resolution & Creative Leadership (CICRCL) in Colorado Springs, CO.
+At CPDC she provides professional supervision and consultation to mental health practitioners, and co-leads CPDC’s Trauma-Informed Care Certificate Trainings.
+She also presents at conferences on various topics related to developmental trauma.
+The theoretical and practical model that she and Barry created identifies the Disorganized Attachment Style and its associated developmental shock, trauma and stress as a major cause of intractable relational conflicts, delayed development, and human suffering.

-Janae has authored or co-authored six print books, ten ebooks, and numerous professional journal articles in developmental psychology, counseling and conflict resolution, and has presented on these topics at many national and international conferences.
-In 1992 and 1993, Janae spent a year on assignment as a Family Life Consultant with the United Nations Centre in Vienna, Austria during the International Year of the Family.
+Janae has authored or co-authored ten print books, twelve e-books, and numerous professional journal articles in developmental psychology, counseling and conflict resolution, and has presented on these topics at many national and international conferences.
+In 1992 and 1993, Janae spent a year on assignment as a Family Life Consultant, volunteering at the United Nations Centre in Vienna, Austria during the International Year of the Family.
 Here she co-authored papers on family life education, served as a delegate to numerous UN conferences and meetings and served as UN liaison representative with the Ministry of Labor, Social Affairs and Family in the Slovak Republic.